 They're the media and Hollywood.

-I gotta tell you something, Sean.
+I got to tell you something, Sean.

-I spent last week in in Texas uh uh at the behest of of amazing people making contributions to hurricane victims in in of Harvey, and I I spent this week in Florida.
+I spent last week in Texas at the behest of amazing people making contributions to hurricane victims of Harvey.

 I can tell you a couple things, Sean.